cedards/budgie/ROADMAP.md

 - I can find out projected expenses for a given month

 ## Complete

+- I can see funded runway as a single date rather than listed for each target

 - I can see changes in funded runway over time (as # weeks, not date)